SakshiParashar29/CivicVoice/README.md

 # CivicVoice

-**CivicVoice** is a web platform designed to make reporting and tracking civic issues easier, faster, and more transparent.
-It allows citizens to submit complaints, track their status, and upvote critical issues to grab attention, while administrators can monitor, prioritize, and resolve complaints efficiently.
+**CivicVoice** is a web platform designed to streamline the reporting and tracking of civic issues such as water supply disruptions, sanitation problems, or streetlight failures.
+It empowers citizens to submit complaints, track their status, and upvote critical issues, while administrators can monitor, prioritize, and resolve complaints efficiently, ensuring improved accountability and transparency in municipal services.

 ---

-## **Problem it solves**
+## Problem it Solves

-Currently, reporting civic issues such as water supply disruptions, sanitation problems, or streetlight failures can be slow and inefficient.
+Currently, reporting civic issues can be slow and inefficient.
 CivicVoice addresses this by providing:

 - A **central platform** for citizens to submit complaints.
 - **Real-time tracking** of complaint status.